Q. What is your hourly rate of service?

 Q. What is a live-in situation and why would I want to consider it for my parents?

 A. The live-in situation is a great option for clients who would like the security of having someone with their loved one at all times.
 A live-in companion/caregiver works directly with the client 8-10 hours per day, has free time to themselves in the evening (but remains in the residence), and sleeps in the evening.
-Starting at $325 per day, the live-in rate can be almost half the rate of round-the-clock care.
+Starting at $375 per day (may vary depending on live-in needs and location), the live-in rate can be almost half the rate of round-the-clock care.
 A live-in is a great alternative for families that want someone around continuously but do not need round-the-clock care.

 Q. A friend of mine said it might be cheaper to hire someone through an ad in the newspaper.
 Should I do this?